 Sometimes these side effects must be mitigated with the original condition.
-Sometimes the side effects of steriods for dogs are worse than the original condition.
+Sometimes the side effects of steriods for dogs are even worse than the original condition.

 The biggest issue of all, however, is that corticosteroids treat the inflammation, BUT NOT the root cause of the inflammation, which essentially means that the underlying cause is still present.
 Many pet owners aren’t even aware of the fact that their dogs are receiving corticosteroid treatments, which means that many pet owners aren’t aware of the pile of side effects and the potential for leaving the main condition untreated.